 Title IX Advisor

-If you or your child have been accused of actions that allegedly fall under the umbrella of sexual misconduct or any other Title IX violation, you are granted the option of choosing any Title IX advisor to assist you through your school's processes.
+If you or your child have been accused of actions that allegedly fall under the umbrella of sexual misconduct or any other Title IX violation, you are granted the option of choosing any Title IX advisor to assist you through your school’s processes.
 Selecting an attorney will undoubtedly increase the likelihood of a favorable case outcome.
-Contact skilled legal professional Joseph D. Lento today for help.
+Contact LLF National Law Firm today for help.

-Title IX violations and Title IX charges can change an accused student's life if not defended against properly and as early as possible during the disciplinary process, and Joseph D. Lento has nearly a decade of experience passionately fighting for the future of his clients at universities and colleges throughout the nation.
-He does not settle for the easiest outcome, and instead, prioritizes his clients' needs and well-being.
-Joseph Lento is a licensed attorney in New Jersey, is admitted as an attorney pro hac vice in state and federal court if needed when representing clients nationwide, and serves as a Title IX advisor to students facing disciplinary cases in Washington, D.C. and throughout the nation.
-Make certain your or your student's interests are protected - Joseph D. Lento can help.
+Title IX violations and Title IX charges can change an accused student’s life if not defended against properly and as early as possible during the disciplinary process, and LLF National Law Firm are experienced fighting for the future of our clients at universities and colleges throughout the nation.
+We do not settle for the easiest outcome, and instead, prioritizes our clients’ needs and well-being.